tinyvision-ai-inc/tinyclunx33_public/Docs/som_clocks.md

 The FPGA features two internal oscillators and an internal PLL to further synthesize a clock signal out of the available sources.

-An external Si5351A PLL is responsible for generating the USB reference clock, as well as one extra clock signals for custom use.
+An external Si5351A PLL is responsible for generating the differential USB3 reference clock, and has one remaining clock signals free to use.
 Clocks are synthesized out of a 25 MHz Crystal Oscillator on the SoM.

 ![](images/som_clock_tree.drawio.png)